 Let's Hang Upside Down!

 Swinging toys come in a variety of styles/materials.
-From actual swings (pictured above) to soft swing-style perches (pictured below).
+From actual swings to soft swing-style perches (pictured on right).
 A soft swing serves as perch, a swinging toy, and also a chewing toy.

 - Soft Perch--it is a good idea to provide at least one soft perch for your parrots.
 Most wooden perches or dowels can be quite hard on a bird's feet.
 Metal cage tops are also unyielding.
 Take notice of where your bird spends most of its time and how much actual time it spends perched in its favorite spots.
 It is a good bet that your parrot spends hours on hard surfaces.
 A soft perch can provide relief for your parrot's feet.
 Indeed, most parrot owners have noticed that a flighted bird will choose a softer place to perch, such as a padded chair back.

 - Swinging Toy--a rope perch or rope swing toy can provide hours of entertainment for a parrot.
-It is a close second to swaying branches that a bird would enjoy in the wild and because parrots are natural acrobats, this type of toy gives them plenty of opportunity to express their innate tendencies and to get a work out.
-They will swing, flip their bodies in somersaults, hang upside down and dangle by one leg
+It is a close second to swaying branches that a bird would enjoy in the wild and because parrots are natural acrobats, this type of toy gives them plenty of opportunity to express their innate tendencies while having a work out.
+They will swing, flip their bodies in somersaults, hang upside down and dangle by one leg.

 - Chew-Toy--It has been said that parrots are like young children in that they put everything into their mouths.
 A rope toy will also will get nibbled on.

 A parrot in the wild would spend much of its time flying.
 Exercise helps to keep a parrot physically and mentally healthy.
 Parrot toys that allow for climbing are ideal, helping a bird to release some of its restless energy.

 - Olympic Rings (interlocking rings with a bell) encourage swinging activities.

 - A knotted rope can also provide hours of entertainment.